Remyuu/manim_video_FFT/video_script/C_script.md

 ```
 it can be seen as a spinning vector w.r.t time.[more to that on this 3b1b video]
 ```
-Show the progress bar (t from 0 to 1)
+e^xxx to vector
 Show a unit vector on the polar plane, with the tip [e^..t].
 Change t, vector change accordingly,t in the e^..t change
 ```
-Together with 2pi and k, it means that the vector swept 2 pi k radius within the give time.
+Specificly, it is a vector that swept 2 pi k radius during 1 second.
 Here k is 0.4.
-So in 1 second, the vector swept accross 0.4 of a whole circle.
+2 pi is the radius for one circle.
+So in 1 second, the vector swept 0.4 of a whole circle.
 ```
 Show 2pi*0.4 with arc arround the polar plane.
 ```
-Finally, multiplying f(t) with this just mean stretching and compressing this spining vector according to the magnitude of f at that time t.
+Finally, we multiply f(t) with this vector.
+It just mean we stretch and compress this spinning vector according to the magnitude of f, at that time t.
 ```
 Add the new trace.
 Change t again, the vector show new trace.
 ```
-Or it can also be interpreted as if we wound up the f(t) around on the plane as the trace of the vector, with the wounding frequency k = 0.4 of the whole circle.
+Or it can also be interpreted like as if we wound up f(t) around, as the trace of the vector.
+More specificly, with the wounding frequency k = 0.4 of a whole circle.
 ```
 wound up animation
 ```